fossasia/eventyay-tickets/README.rst

 package is available via `PyPI`_.

 We publish pretalx under the terms of the Apache License.
 See the LICENSE file for further information and the complete license text.
-The licenses of all dependencies are documented in the `DEPENDENCIES.rst`_ file.

 The primary maintainer of this project is Tobias Kunze <r@rixx.de> (who also runs `pretalx.com`_).
 See the CONTRIBUTORS file for a list of all the awesome